krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 API Gateway sets a limit on a steady-state rate and a burst of request submissions against all APIs in your account.

-By default API Gateway limits the steady-state request rate to 10,000 requests per second.
+By default API Gateway limits the steady-state request rate to __10,000 requests per second__.
 The maximum concurrent requests is 5,000 requests across all APIs within an AWS account

 Default scaling up to 10,000 requests/second